Liang Jung Chen

 Experimentation is probably the most important aspect in my creative process.
 Some of my ideas come from my research or long-term observations, and some may come from something totally random.
 This can be quite frustrating at times as it takes a lot of time and energy to try something out and it doesn't always work.
 But as the saying goes: Lifting stones and to find nothing below is to progress.
 Failure simply feeds the next experience.

-You co-founded the Local Ware project in collaboration with OROS.
-Can you explain the stakes of this project to us?
+You co-founded the project localware in collaboration with OROS.
+Can you explain to us the stakes of this project?

 The biggest challenge was certainly to find an interesting and unique perspective in the use of wood.
 Being probably one of the most ubiquitous materials these days and with hundreds of exhibits that have already focused on wood, what would be different with this project?
 We later found out that the local aspect would be our answer.
 People lead very different lives in many parts of the world, where vegetation varies widely.
 We therefore wanted to offer a series of universal objects made from local essences.
 Several designers from different parts of the world were invited to contribute their personal views and experiences.
 One of our first avenues of work was the Kōkan Nikki, a journal of exchange between friends to share their thoughts and comments.
 Exchange newspapers were particularly popular in Japan in the 1990s in elementary and secondary schools.
 The idea was like the online meetings we all experienced during lockdown: sharing our daily life with people on the other side of the world and learning from each other.